Admission

 • Need-Based Aid

-• Assistance ranges between $2,000 and $35,000
+• Assistance ranges from $2,000 to $40,920.

 • Merit Awards & Scholarships

-• Over $400,000 in merit-based awards & scholarships are given each year
+• Over $400,000 in merit-based awards & scholarships are given each year.

-• Awards start at $2,500
+• Awards start at $2,500.

-• Merit recipients receive awards during all four years of high school
+• Merit recipients receive awards during all four years of high school.

 List of 1 items.